ronna-s/go-ood/README.md

 Just as you can write sane procedural code, you can write sane OO code.
 You and your team should define design best practices that match your needs.
 This workshop is meant to give you the tools to make good engineering choices.

-Important: Nobody who doesn't maintain your career/ code and business should tell how you should solve your problems.
-They can make suggestions.
-That decision is yours.
+Important: Nobody who doesn't maintain your career/ code or business should tell how you should solve your problems.
+Though they can make suggestions, the decision is ultimately yours.

 The following exercise demonstrates the benefits of OOP.

 ## Exercise 1 - Understanding the benefits:
 Where we will understand some OO basics using an example of a gopher and a maze.

-*This exercise is heavily inspired by the Intro to CS first home assignment that Prof. Jeff Rosendchein gave my CS class in 2003.
+*This exercise is heavily inspired by the Intro to CS first home assignment that [Prof. Jeff Rosenschein](https://scholar.google.com/citations?user=YO7cKNMAAAAJ&hl=en) gave my Intro to CS class in 2003.

 To get a sense of what strong OOP can do for us, solve a maze given a Gopher that can perform 4 actions:
 ```go